 Web Publishing Roll Up: The All Digital Newsroom As dark and gloomy as it may be, the newspaper industry is never dull.
 As newspapers continue to struggle to see another day, there has been recent speculation about the dramatic shifts poised to take place.
 As publishers cut back on print editions, sometimes even altogether halting them, they are turning to digital media to carry the load.
 The Christian Science Monitor, the Seattle Post-Intelligencer, Denver's Rocky Mountain News and the Tuscon Citizen exist purely in online formats.
 As we watch print editions disappear, a digital news operation emerges.
 What shape it will take and how it will thrive remains to be seen.
-Smaller but Mightier Without a print edition, newsrooms will shrink, inevitably.
-Yet those who remain will be those who understand and have an enthusiasm for "new forms of media and storytelling".
-Fewer Journalists, More Bloggers Outing also thinks that reporters will become bloggers, producing several levels of coverage on his/her topic or beat, with no deadlines.

 Online communities need leadership: Will journalists provide it, or will someone else?
 Building a helpful online community requires much more than enabling a comment system for articles or throwing open a discussion board.
 We teach newswriting and editing in journalism schools, but today’s interactive news publisher also needs to know how to elicit thoughtful, informative and instructive reports from readers who’ve never stepped foot in a j-school.
 Not to get all “After-School Special” on you, but if you don’t talk to your readers about what to write on your website, someone else will .
 (Cue scary music.)
 Do you really want some troll showing your readers how to respond to blog posts on your site?

 Newsroom Reporters write at typewriters, receive information by telephone from field reporters, wait for assignments, and study various newspapers at desks in the newsroom of The New York Times, in this photo from 1942 A newsroom is the central place where journalists—reporters, editors, and producers, along with other staffers—work to gather news to be published in a newspaper and/or an online newspaper or magazine, or broadcast on radio, television, or cable.
 Some journalism organizations refer to the newsroom as the city room.

 7 Things You Should Know About Digital Storytelling Digital storytelling involves combining narrative with digital content to create a short movie.
 Digital stories can include interactive movies with highly produced audio and visual effects or presentation slides with narration or music.
 Some learning theorists believe that as a pedagogical technique, storytelling can be effectively applied to nearly any subject.
 Constructing a narrative and communicating it effectively require one to think carefully about the topic and the audience's perspective.
 The "7 Things You Should Know About..." series from the EDUCAUSE Learning Initiative (ELI) provides concise information on emerging learning practices and technologies.
-In addition to the "7 Things You Should Know About…" briefs, you may find other ELI resources useful in addressing teaching, learning, and technology issues at your institution.

 Digital storytelling Digital storytelling refers to a short form of digital media production that allows everyday people to share aspects of their life story.
 "Media" may include the digital equivalent of film techniques (full-motion video with sound), animation, stills, audio only, or any of the other forms of non-physical media (material that exists only as electronic files as opposed to actual paintings or photographs on paper, sounds stored on tape or disc, movies stored on film) which individuals can use to tell a story or present an idea.
 Introduction "Digital storytelling" is a relatively new term which describes the new practice of ordinary people who use digital tools to tell their 'story'.
 Digital stories often present in compelling and emotionally engaging formats, and can be interactive.
 One can define digital storytelling as the process by which diverse peoples share their life story and creative imaginings with others.